Grab this Free Procreate brush perfect for practicing brush lettering and creating digital art on the iPad.

 I love this Procreate brush so much that I’ve decided to offer it up to my email subscribers for FREE.
 You’ll not only get my brush for free, but you’ll get access to the rest of the subscriber-only library.
 Sign up below!

-What can I use it for?
+What can I use the calligraphy brush for?

-How do I get this brush?
+How do I get the free brush?

 It’s pretty simple actually!!
-First you’ll need to subscribe to my weekly email newsletter to be granted access to the Subscriber Freebie Library.
+First, you’ll need to subscribe to my weekly email newsletter to be granted access to the Subscriber Freebie Library.
 Once you confirm your email address, you’ll be sent an email with the link to the library and a password to get in.
 You’ll find the Free Brush along with many other goodies that only newsletter subscribers get.

 Subscribe below: